-Microsoft will decommission Basic Authentication for EWS.
-These plans apply only to the cloud-based Microsoft 365/Exchange Online products; there are no changes to EWS capabilities of on-premises Exchange products , more info
+Microsoft has decommissioned Basic Authentication for EWS.
+This applies only to the cloud-based Microsoft 365/Exchange Online products; there are no changes to EWS capabilities of on-premises Exchange products , more info

-Because the Synchronizer uses EWS we have added features to our product to support the latest OAuth authentication and authorization techniques.
+The Synchronizer uses EWS (Exchange Web Services) and supports the latest OAuth authentication and authorization techniques.

 The start command in the shortcut properties should look like this:

 "C:\Program Files (x86)\InfoBridge\Exchange Online Synchronizer\InfoBridge Synchronizer Administrator.exe" /DC /ET

 In the registry go to: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services

 Select the InfoBridge Synchronizer Service and open the ImagePath.